Thyroid Medication Is for Treating Low Thyroid Function

 Thyroid medication has been used in the past, by certain people, to help assist in both weight loss and fat loss.

-This effect is so well known that thyroid hormone used to be added into weight loss supplements to give them an "extra" boost.
+This effect is so well known that thyroid hormone used to be added to weight loss supplements to give them an “extra” boost.

 And, if you think about it, it makes perfect sense.

 People who have too much thyroid hormone in their body, a condition known as hyperthyroidism, experience weight loss and fat loss without making any other changes.

 Obviously, taking thyroid medication to try and assist with weight loss is not a good idea and we will talk more about that later.

 But there are other reasons you may want to use thyroid medication even if you have normal thyroid function.

 A good reason to use thyroid medication would be to treat extreme depression and bipolar disorder.

 There are a number of studies (2) that show that thyroid hormone can be used to augment medications for BOTH of these conditions.

 Some people have made the argument that these people probably don’t have enough thyroid hormone in their system which is why they benefit from it, but no one knows for sure.

 What we do know is that if you have treatment-resistant depression, meaning you have tried several prescription drugs to treat depression that has failed, thyroid hormone is actually a viable option to help manage your depression.